 Many students come to campus with limited resources and little experience managing their needs.
 Hunger makes it difficult to study, sleep, or engage in academics and social activities at the same level as peers.
 If our students' physiological needs aren't being met, it ultimately decreases the chances of meeting their full potential and their overall experience at New Jersey City University.

-The Gothic Knight Food Pantry (GKFP) is open to all with a Gothic Knight ID Card.
+The Gothic Knight Food Pantry (GKFP) is open to all.

 Hours of Operation